thegeofront/engine/README.md

 cd geon-demo
 npm install
 ```
-The geon-engine is just a bunch of dependency-less typescript files. they can be build into javascript using the regular `tsc --build` command.
+The geon-engine can be compiled to javascript using the regular `tsc --build` command.
 However, this makes it hard to make changes on the fly.

 This is why this uncommon way of using direct `ts` dependencies is used.
+This essentially makes the geon-engine a [header-only](https://en.wikipedia.org/wiki/Header-only) library

 _____________________________________________________________
 ⚙️ = Busy | ✔️= DONE